-English is one of the most stimulating and enriching subjects in the curriculum, challenging students to make critical, personal responses to a range of fascinating topics.
-At every key stage, students are taught in small classes by passionate subject specialists.
+English is one of the curriculum’s most stimulating and enriching subjects, challenging students to make critical, personal responses to a range of fascinating topics.
+At every key stage, passionate subject specialists teach students in small classes.
 We have a strong record of exam success, with 55% of students achieving A or A* in GCSE English Literature, and approximately 72% of A Level students gaining A* or A. No A Level student has achieved less than a B grade for the last seven years.

-We want students to immediately develop a love of how language works in a range of literary genres as well as in the real world of work.
+We want students to develop a love of how language works in a range of literary genres as well as in the world of work.

 In the past year, students have entered national writing competitions, planned market research to devise new advertising campaigns for Swansea’s Leisure Centre, LC2, and pitched new products to industry experts, who had as high expectations as any judge from the BBC’s Dragon’s Den.